souravs17031999/CCP-AWS-CLFC01/CLF_C01_TECHNOLOGY/case_study.md

 _data ingestion layer_: different types of data sources continuously upload structured, semistructured, or unstructured data to the data storage layer.
 _data processing layer_: the source data goes through preprocessing, validation, and transformation using extract, transform, load (ETL) or extract, load, transform (ELT) pipelines
 _data consumption layer_: data is loaded into your Amazon Redshift cluster, where you can run analytical workloads.

+**Amazon ElastiCache**
+- Realize microsecond response times across hundreds of millions of operations per second and up to 1 pebibyte of data
+- Achieve cost-optimized performance by adding a cache for frequently read data to optimize resources and lower total cost of ownership
+- Build applications quickly using popular open-source technologies, Redis and Memcached

 ----------------------------------------------------------------------------------------------------------------------------